Chapter 5: Away From Home

 Sam and Ryu exchanged glances.
 As Ryu had pointed out, it had been dangerous to even come here.
 Not only could Aer still be around, looking for him, but Ryu could not properly disguise Sam’s presence this far from the farmhouse.
 They could not be here for long.

 “Mom, I know you’re worried for me,” Sam said, “But I think it is important for me to do this.
 You are always talking about me getting more exercise, and meeting new people.
-And this about how this would look on my college applications.
+And think about how this would look on my college applications.
 I might even be able to get a college scholarship through this.”

 “You’ll be away from home, and all alone …”